orchestr7/ktoml/README.md

     tomlString
 )
 ```

-## Exceptions
-Ktoml will produce different exceptions in case of the invalid input.
-Please note, that some of strict checks can be enabled or disabled (please see
-`Configuration` section of this readme).
-We intentionally made only two parental sealed exceptions public:
-`TomlDecodingException` and `TomlEncodingException` - you can catch them in your code.
-All other exceptions inherit one of these two and will not be public.

 ## How ktoml works: examples
 :heavy_exclamation_mark: You can check how below examples work in [decoding ReadMeExampleTest](https://github.com/akuleshov7/ktoml/blob/main/ktoml-core/src/commonTest/kotlin/com/akuleshov7/ktoml/decoders/ReadMeExampleTest.kt) and [encoding ReadMeExampleTest](https://github.com/akuleshov7/ktoml/blob/main/ktoml-core/src/commonTest/kotlin/com/akuleshov7/ktoml/encoders/ReadMeExampleTest.kt).